priyankat25/React-routing/README.md

-This repo contains the code for React Routing
+This repo contains the code for React Routing.